-Candidates will be expected to use the knowledge gained in this section to solve problems in familiar and unfamiliar contexts.

-4.1 Fluid mosaic membranes

-The structure of cell surface membranes allows movement of substances between cells and their surroundings and allows cells to communicate with each other by cell signalling.

-- a) describe and explain the fluid mosaic model of membrane structure, including an outline of the roles of phospholipids, cholesterol, glycolipids, proteins and glycoproteins - b) outline the roles of cell surface membranes including references to carrier proteins, channel proteins, cell surface receptors and cell surface antigens - outline the process of cell signalling involving the release of chemicals that combine with cell surface receptors on target cells, leading to specific responses

-4.2 Movement of substances into and out of cells

-The fluid mosaic model allows an understanding of how substances enter and exit cells by a variety of different mechanisms.

-Investigating the effect of increasing the size of model cells allows an understanding of the constraints of obtaining resources across the cell surface and moving substances out of cells.

-- describe and explain the processes of diffusion, facilitated diffusion, osmosis, active transport, endocytosis and exocytosis (no calculations involving water potential will be set) - b) investigate simple diffusion using plant tissue and non-living materials, such as glucose solutions, Visking tubing and agar - calculate surface areas and volumes of simple shapes (e.g. cubes) to illustrate the principle that surface area to volume ratios decrease with increasing size - d) investigate the effect of changing surface area to volume ratio on diffusion using agar blocks of different sizes - e) investigate the effects of immersing plant tissues in solutions of different water potential, using the results to estimate the water potential of the tissues - explain the movement of water between cells and solutions with different water potentials and explain the different effects on plant and animal cells
+Learning outcomes Candidates should be able to: 4.1 Fluid mosaic membranes The structure of cell surface membranes allows movement of substances between cells and their surroundings and allows cells to communicate with each other by cell signalling. a) describe and explain the fluid mosaic model of membrane structure, including an outline of the roles of phospholipids, cholesterol, glycolipids, proteins and glycoproteins b) outline the roles of cell surface membranes including references to carrier proteins, channel proteins, cell surface receptors and cell surface antigens outline the process of cell signalling involving the release of chemicals that combine with cell surface receptors on target cells, leading to specific responses 4.2 into and out of cells The fluid mosaic model allows an understanding of how substances enter and exit cells by a variety of different mechanisms.
+Investigating the effect of increasing the size of model cells allows an understanding of the constraints of obtaining resources across the cell surface and moving substances out of cells. a) describe and explain the processes of diffusion, facilitated diffusion, osmosis, active transport, endocytosis and exocytosis (no calculations involving water potential will be set b) investigate diffusion and osmosis using plant tissue and non- living materials, such as Visking tubing and agar c) calculate surface areas and volumes of simple shapes (including cubes) to illustrate the principle that surface area to volume ratios decrease with increasing size d) investigate the effect of changing surface area to volume ratio on diffusion using agar blocks of different sizes e) investigate the effects of immersing plant tissues in solutions of different water potentials, using the results to estimate the water potential of the tissues explain the movement of water between cells and solutions with different water potentials and explain the different effects on plant and animal cells arning outcomes ndidates should be able to: 5.1 Replication and division of nuclei and cells a) describe the structure of a chromosome, limited to DNA, histone proteins, chromatids, centromere and telomeres During the mitotic cell cycle, DNA is replicated and passed to daughter cells. b) explain the importance of mitosis in the production of genetically identical cells, growth, cell replacement, repair of tissues and asexual reproduction Stem cells in bone marrow and the skin continually divide by mitosis to provide a continuous supply of cells that differentiate into blood and c) outline the cell cycle, including interphase (growth in $\rm G_1$ and $\rm G_2$ phases and DNA replication in S phase), mitosis and cytokinesis d) outline the significance of telomeres in permitting continued replication and preventing the loss of genes skin cells. e) outline the significance of stem cells in cell replacement and tissue repair by mitosis and state that uncontrolled cell division can result in the formation of a tumour 5.2 Chromosome behaviour in mitosis The events that occur during mitosis can be followed by using a light microscope. a) describe, with the aid of photomicrographs and diagrams, the behaviour of chromosomes in plant and animal cells during the mitotic cell cycle and the associated behaviour of the nuclear envelope, cell surface membrane and the spindle (names of the main stages of mitosis are expected) b) observe and draw the mitotic stages visible in temporary root tip squash preparations and in prepared slides of root tips of species such as those of Vicia faba and Allium cepa